Wolfram Schultz

 Neuroeconomics of reward and decision-making

 Our group is interested in identifying brain signals for reward and economic decisions.
 As information processing systems work with explicit signals, we like to identify and characterise such signals before investigating detailed neuronal mechanisms.
 We use concepts from animal learning theory and economic decision theory and combine behavioural, neurophysiological and neuroimaging (fMRI) methods.
 We search for neuronal responses that implement fundamental theoretical constructs underlying reward-seeking, learning and decision-making, such as reward prediction error, utility, probability, risk, object-action-chosen value, and revealed preference.
 Studied brain structures include dopamine neurons, striatum, frontal cortex and amygdala.
-Please find more information in a short general article or update on dopamine reward prediction error coding, a brief overview or longer review on reward and economic decisions.
-Please find also my short CV, full CV, publication list and my 2022 autobiography written for the Society for Neuroscience (SfN).

 Lecture videos